Affiliate links on Android Authority may earn us a commission. Learn more.

 Does Bluetooth drain your battery?
 All wireless technologies need power, but how much is a topic riddled with anecdotes and theories?
 Despite advancements in Bluetooth technology, it’s still a pretty common belief that you’ll get much more life out of your phone by turning off Bluetooth, Wi-Fi, NFC, and various other features when you’re not using them.

 I find these old habits hard to break.
 Yes, I still turn Wi-Fi off when leaving the house and disable Bluetooth until I listen to music.
 But is that necessary in the modern age of “smart” technology?
 How much battery do I waste if I leave Bluetooth on while not using it?
 What about playing music over Bluetooth?
 Is the battery drain higher than using speakers or wired headphones?
 To find the answers to these questions, we grabbed a handful of phones and ran some tests.

 How we tested

-The first is a typical daily battery drain scenario designed to determine if turning off Bluetooth actually saves battery.
+The first is a typical daily battery drain scenario designed to determine if turning off Bluetooth actually extends battery life on Android.
 To do this, we performed two sets of tests.
 The first was done with Bluetooth off and the second with Bluetooth on but idle — i.e., not connected to anything — and then we compared the results.
 The test itself consists of three cycles — the first features 90 minutes of web browsing followed by 90 minutes of sleep and then 90 more minutes of browsing.
 Then the phones sleep for 16 hours in the second cycle to give us a good look at idle power draw.
 The third cycle repeats the first cycle.